-This was also valid for those who came back, loaded with a thousand unknown and strange treasures gleaned throughout their journeys within what many have called the “green hell” in reference to the film of James Whale.
+This was also valid for those who came back, loaded with a thousand unknown and strange treasures gleaned throughout their journeys within what many have called the “green hell” (in reference to the film by James Whale).

 From there, all these products went to supply the markets of Europe, North America and Asia.
 It is therefore primarily a trading town whose growth is closely linked to the value of products extracted from the forest and its subsoil, destined for foreign markets.

 Also called ” the city of mango trees ” (because of the many specimens of the fruit that exist there), visitors have the pleasure of discovering a remarkable architectural heritage.
 A striking example is the “Ver-o-peso,” literally “see the weight.”
 Located at the port, it is the largest indoor market in South America.